zerwes/opnsense-fail2ban/README.md

 This will install `jinja2-cli` and generate `script/opnsense-fail2ban.py` with the jinja2 vars replaced according to your settings.

 ### manual

 Edit `opnsense-fail2ban.py` and replace the jinja2 vars:

  * `{{ opnsense_api_host }}`
  * `{{ opnsense_api_key }}`
  * `{{ opnsense_api_secret }}`
  * `{{ opnsense_default_alias }}`

+## caveats

+In case you use a self-signed certificate on the opnsense firewall, you must import the opnsense (ca) certificate in order to trust it.